 - Collaborating more closely with FACS and other services and supports to achieve the best possible outcomes for children and young people.

 There are four parts of the program which support children, young people and families to achieve permanency:

 - Permanency and early intervention principles built into casework

 - Working intensively with birth parents and families to support change

-- A new approach to the recruitment, development and support of guardians, adoptive parents and other carers
+- Recruitment, development and support of carers, guardians and adoptive parents

 - Intensive Therapeutic Care system reform

 The Safe Home for Life reforms were announced in October 2014.
 They strengthened the child protection system through legislative change, new policy and practice, and a redesign of how technology was used in child protection.

 Safe Home for Life reforms made sure work was firmly focused on each child’s experience.
 Caseworkers were given the time, support and tools to work better with children, young people and families.
 Permanency placement principles and guardianship orders were introduced for the first time, alongside a renewed focus on supporting open adoption where it best met a child’s needs.